Durant, Mississippi Flower Delivery

 The population of the rural city was 2,673 at the 2010 census, down from 2,932 at the 2000 census.

-About 3 miles away is the Castalian Springs Hotel, believed in 2020 to be the only surviving such spa structure in the state.
+About 3 miles away is the Castalian Springs Hotel, believed in 2020 to be the only permanent such spa structure in the state.
 A dozen mineral springs resorts were identified in the Works Progress Administration (WPA) Guide to Mississippi (1938), written during the Great Depression.
 Such springs were believed to have healing properties.